 Leadership in Community Resilience Program Application

-The Sustainable Cities Institute (SCI) at the National League of Cities is accepting statements of interest from cities to participate in the 2018 Leadership in Community Resilience program.
-The first 10 pilot cities completed the program in 2017, and summaries of their work can be found on the SCI homepage.
-SCI will continue to support local resilience initiatives in 2018 by selecting 7 cities to participate in this year-long assistance program.
+The Sustainable Cities Institute (SCI) at the National League of Cities is accepting statements of interest from cities to participate in the 2019 Leadership in Community Resilience program.
+A total of 17 cities participated in the program in 2017 and 2018, and summaries of their work can be found on the SCI homepage.
+SCI will continue to support local resilience initiatives by selecting new cohort cities to participate in this year-long assistance and capacity building program.

-- Policy & practice exchange where cities learn from each other and national experts.
+- Policy and Practice Exchange where cities learn from each other and national experts.

-- Invitation and travel support to the Resilient Cities Summit for mayor and one staff support (2018 date and location coming soon!).
+- Invitation and travel support to the Resilient Cities Summit for your mayor and one member of staff (2019 date and location are yet to be confirmed).

 Q. What level of engagement and participation is expected throughout this yearlong resilience program?

-The 7 cities will share a Policy & Practice Exchange.
-This peer network will allow elected leaders and/or city staff to engage with SCI, several partner organizations, and each other.
-Monthly webinars will be hosted for the whole group to help facilitate the exchange.
-This will allow you to develop relationships with your peers, discuss your goals, and share your challenges with the other cities.
-These webinars will also feature SCI partners who share a commitment to help cities achieve their resilience goals.
-In 2017, SCI and participating cities successfully partnered with the Urban Land Institute, ICLEI, Davey Tree, Arizona State University, STAR Communities, the Thriving Earth Exchange, and others to deliver more customized project support.
+- Webinars hosted bi-monthly for the whole group to help facilitate the exchange.
+This will allow you to develop relationships with your peers, discuss your goals and share your challenges with the other cities.
+Webinars will also feature SCI partners who share a commitment to help cities achieve their resilience goals.

 Q. What topics will SCI consider as project themes?